Postgres Command Line : psql : Create a switch to determine whether an Arc has a clockwise or anti-clockwise direction

 Here I replaced a,b,c with b Beginning, m Middle and f Finish

-And I decided to work through manually in excel to ensure that I had the linear algebra correct.
+And I decided to work through manually in excel to ensure that I had the maths correct.

 and further testing figures